Pavanreddy56/pavans-resume/DEPLOYMENT.md

 2. Search for **DynamoDB** in the search bar
 3. Click **DynamoDB** from results
 4. Click **Tables** in the left sidebar
-5. You should see these 8 tables:
+5. You should see these 7 tables:
-   - ✅ `portfolio-admins`
    - ✅ `portfolio-hero`
    - ✅ `portfolio-skills`
    - ✅ `portfolio-projects`